SamarpanCoder2002/Video-Calling-in-Flutter/README.md

     <br/>

     - `appSignKey`=[Copy appSignKey from ZegoCloud Admin Dashboard]
-- Open terminal and write `flutter pub get`
+- Open terminal and run `flutter pub get`
 - Run the Project and Have Fun.